-A very common reason for failure in the solar inverter is due to faulty installation.
+A very common reason for failure in the solar inverter is faulty installation.
 If the solar panels are not matched with the inverter capacity, your inverter will not work efficiently.
 As a rule of thumb, your solar panel capacity should be up to 133% of the inverter capacity.

-For example, if you are using 4 kW solar panel, your inverter capacity should be 3kW.
+For example, if you are using a 4 kW solar panel, your inverter capacity should be 3kW.
 If you are using a 6 kW solar panel, your inverter capacity should be 4.5 kW.
 Solar panels do not generate the power they are rated for

 If your inverter is not working properly, it might show the error via a fault code.
 Refer to the inverter manual to troubleshoot the problem.